Appearance

 By default, a subscription covers all reviews in a single organization.
 Optionally, you can restrict or expand this scope.

-To restrict access to your Reviewable subscription, simply designate a contributor team.
+To restrict access to your Reviewable subscription, simply designate a contributor team using the Limit contributors to members of dropdown.
 Only PRs from team members can be submitted for review, even if others outside the team create PRs in a connected repository.
 Establishing a team is one approach to ensure that you won't exceed the contributor maximum for your subscription.

-On the other hand, if your company's repos are distributed over multiple GitHub organizations (as is sometimes the case for consulting companies), you can specify extra organizations to be covered if your plan allows it.
+On the other hand, if your company's repos are distributed over multiple GitHub organizations (as is sometimes the case for consulting companies), you can specify extra organizations to be covered (if your plan allows it) using the Cover reviews in additional organizations dropdown.
 In this situation, a person who creates reviews in any of the subscription's organizations counts as a single contributor — so this may be a less expensive alternative to maintaining separate subscriptions.

 TIP